 Adjustments on Federal Return not Recognized by CA

 California does not recognize (allow) three adjustments (reductions of income) that are on Form 1040 Schedule 1.
-On CA Schedule CA, the changes are entered as subtractions from what is on Schedule 1; the net effect is to increase the income amount that is taxable (the California AGI).
-The three federal adjustments that are affected are:
+On CA Schedule CA, the changes are entered as subtractions from what is on Schedule 1; the net effect is to increase taxable income (California AGI).
+The three federal adjustments are:

-• However, if the taxpayer wants to claim this amount on the CA return as unreimbursed employee expenses (a type of itemized expense subject to a 2%-of-AGI reduction on Schedule A), it’s a manual adjustment – see the “ITEMIZED DEDUCTIONS TREATED DIFFERENTLY BY CA” section below.
+• TaxSlayer automatically adjusts CA. BUT, if the taxpayer wants to claim this amount on the CA return as unreimbursed employee expenses (a type of itemized expense subject to a 2%-of-AGI reduction on Schedule A), see the manual adjustment in section “ITEMIZED DEDUCTIONS TREATED DIFFERENTLY BY CA” below.

 • TaxSlayer automatically makes the adjustment.